 Humans need water to survive, but that doesn't mean they need to drink water non-stop, do they?
 A similar prinicipal applies for Freespacers in that they don't need a steady dose to survive.
-They can survive up to six hours without any discomfort, and up to 18 hours before signs of sickness begin setting in.
-This condition becomes life-threatening early as 72 hours.
+They can go without for several hours before fatigue and lethargy sets in, and only become seriously ill after a few days.
+(This can be avoided with RTGs, see the section 2-07 below for more info).
+Alternatively, it is possible to use natural sunlight as an alternative source for their symbionts.

 Their lack of immunity to many common terrestrial bacteria is also a point of concern.
 Unless a Freespacer is boarding a vessel with self-sterilizing technology (such as the nodal system), or are given basic vaccinations, they will be at moderate risk of illness.
-Therefore exposure is not recommended without the proper preparations or an environmental suit
+Therefore exposure is not recommended without the proper preparations or an environmental suit or proper nanobot vaccinations.